sebdehne/dehnes.com/posts/2020-06-05-raspberry-pi-setup-in-car-entertainment-movies.md

 It is capable of delivering a whopping 6A at 5V.
 Perfect!

+Just for the record, I measured the power consumption of the entire setup, including the power adapter (see below), and power consumption peaks around 9 Watts (0,7A @ 13V).
+Assuming 80% efficiency of DC/DC converter, that would mean around 1,44A delivered to the Raspberry PI via the USB cable.

 ### 4G Internet access
 As a bonus, I added a 4G USB dongle ([Huawai E3372](https://consumer.huawei.com/en/routers/e3372/specs/)) such that it is also possible to reach the internet from the tablets.